 Empathic technologies: children, toys and schools

 It seems that children are forgettable.
 While critical attention to emotional AI and empathic technologies focuses on adult data, there is growing use with children.
-Our work by Prof. Andrew McStay and Dr. Gilad Rosner (founder of the IoT Privacy Forum) examines two dimensions: toys and schools.
+Our work by Prof. Andrew McStay and Dr. Gilad Rosner (founder of the IoT Privacy Forum) examines toys, wellbeing wearables, companions and schools.

 The toys work (Rights of Childhood: Affective Computing and Data Protection) funded by the HDI+Network and EPSRC (2019-20) identifies the socio-technical ethical terms by which affective child-inclusive Internet of Things (IoT), such as toys, but also home assistants, should function.